 For authors producing multiple audiobooks, a $50/month subscription cuts narration costs in half ($10 per 5,000 words).
 That same 50,000-word novel drops to $100.

 There’s a free 5,000-word trial, so you can test the platform with a short story or a few chapters before spending anything.
+Definitely take advantage of that before committing.

-For context: a traditionally produced audiobook of the same length would run $5,000 to $15,000.
+For context, a traditionally produced audiobook of the same length would run $5,000 to $15,000.
 Spoken brings that down by roughly 95%.
 It’s not free, but it fundamentally changes the math for indie authors who assumed audiobooks were out of reach.

 Who This Is For (and Who It Isn’t)

 Spoken is built for indie and self-published authors.
 If you’re producing your own books and want to add audiobooks to your catalog without a five-figure investment, this is squarely aimed at you.
-The pricing, the distribution options, the “you own everything” philosophy, all of it points at independent creators who want to control their work.
+The pricing, the distribution options, the “you own everything” philosophy… all of it points at independent creators who want to control their work.

 It’s not a replacement for a great human narrator.
 If you write literary fiction where the narrator’s vocal performance IS the product, where every pause and inflection carries meaning, AI narration isn’t there yet.
 Marshall himself acknowledges this openly, noting that “this is the worst it will ever be” as the technology continues to improve.
 But today, there’s still a gap between AI and a top-tier voice actor.